Locker Room Talk: Women in Private Spaces

 “Locker room talk”: that is how Donald Trump and others have characterized horrific comments about women and sexual assault.
 Beyond the initial abhorrence of those words, however, is the hint of a darker, more deeply ingrained expectation: the belief that private spaces grant men the permission, opportunity, and license to be their worst selves.

-Contrast that with the way women typically experience private spaces: among family, friends, acquaintances, and strangers; in locker rooms, dressing rooms, salons, public restrooms, and other private spaces, there is a sense of intimacy and comfort that often inspires women to communicate and engage with each other authentically.
+Contrast that with the way women typically experience conversations: among family, friends, acquaintances, and strangers; in locker rooms, dressing rooms, salons, public restrooms, and other spaces, there is a sense of intimacy and comfort that often inspires women to communicate and engage with each other authentically.
 The intent of this anthology is to mirror and simulate, through the written word, that same dynamic: writers are invited to share their own individual thoughts, experiences, and interactions with women in private spaces to reflect that same sense of community.